-Inventory consists of gold concentrate and ore stockpile.
+Inventory consists of gold concentrate, ore stockpile, and raw materials.
 Gold concentrate and ore stockpiles are physically measured or estimated and valued at the lower of average production cost and net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and costs of selling final product.
+Raw materials are recorded at the lower of cost and replacement cost with suitable write-downs for obsolete items.